-Food businesses have a legal responsibility under Standard 3.2.2 Clause 3 of the Food Standards Code to make sure staff who undertake or supervise food handling activities have skills and knowledge in food safety and food hygiene commensurate with their work activities, to ensure safe food is prepared.
+Food businesses have a legal responsibility to make sure food handlers have food safety skills and knowledge in food safety and hygiene line with the work they do.

-The proprietor of a business has the responsibility to check that staff have adequate food safety and hygiene skills and knowledge.
+The proprietor of a business has the responsibility to check staff have adequate food safety and hygiene skills and knowledge.
 Maintaining staff training records is a useful tool to keep track of this requirement.